jryans/debug-info-consistency-concrete-artifact/data/consistency-concrete/git/program/clang/13/O1/divergences/t1007-hash-object/default/divergences.md

 LibraryCallRemoved
   Before events:
-    CF: copy_templates_1 at init-db.c:44:15
-    CT: Jump to external code for readdir64
-    RF: Jump to external code for readdir64
-  Occurrences: 24

-LibraryCallRemoved
-  Before events:
-    CF: copy_templates_1 at init-db.c:55:7
-    CT: Jump to external code for lstat64
-    RF: Jump to external code for lstat64
-  Occurrences: 6

-LibraryCallRemoved
-  Before events:
-    CF: copy_templates_1 at init-db.c:56:8
-    CT: Jump to external code for __errno_location
-    RF: Jump to external code for __errno_location
-  Occurrences: 6

-LibraryCallRemoved
-  Before events:
-    CF: copy_templates_1 at init-db.c:62:7
-    CT: Jump to external code for lstat64
-    RF: Jump to external code for lstat64
-  Occurrences: 6

-LibraryCallRemoved
-  Before events:
-    CF: copy_templates_1 at init-db.c:66:18
-    CT: Jump to external code for opendir
-    RF: Jump to external code for opendir
-  Occurrences: 6

-LibraryCallRemoved
-  Before events:
-    CF: copy_templates_1 at init-db.c:72:4
-    CT: Jump to external code for closedir
-    RF: Jump to external code for closedir
-  Occurrences: 6

-LibraryCallRemoved
-  Before events:
-    CF: create_default_files at init-db.c:217:2
-    CT: Jump to external code for free
-    RF: Jump to external code for free
-  Occurrences: 6

-LibraryCallRemoved
-  Before events:
-    CF: create_default_files at init-db.c:253:13
-    CT: Jump to external code for access
-    RF: Jump to external code for access
-  Occurrences: 6

-LibraryCallRemoved
-  Before events:
-    CF: create_default_files at init-db.c:254:8
-    CT: Jump to external code for readlink
-    RF: Jump to external code for readlink
-  Occurrences: 6

-LibraryCallRemoved
-  Before events:
     CF: dir_prefix at path.c:74:12
     CT: Jump to external code for strlen
     RF: Jump to external code for strlen
   Occurrences: 61

-LibraryCallRemoved
-  Before events:
-    CF: get_builtin at git.c:640:8
-    CT: Jump to external code for strcmp
-    RF: Jump to external code for strcmp
-  Occurrences: 1424

 LibraryCallRemoved
   Before events: